justinwoo/purescript-simple-json/docs/quickstart.md

       log ("Failed to parse the input as an integer: " <> show errs)
 ```

-Note that because `JSON.readJSON` returns `Either MultipleErrors a`, the compiler needs some help inferring that we want to parse out an `Int`.
+Note that because `JSON.readJSON` returns `Either MultipleErrors a`, the compiler needs some help inferring that we want to decode an `Int`.

 In this case, the pattern match was explicitly annotated as `Right (int :: Int)`, but in practice another function with concrete types being used in this context would help avoid any ambiguous type inference.

-## Writing Simple Types
+## Encoding Simple Types

-Writing simple types out as JSON strings is even easier.
+Encoding simple types as JSON strings is even easier.

-The following example renders an integer as "stringified" JSON and then prints it to the console.
+The following example encodes an integer as "stringified" JSON and then prints it to the console.
 ```hs
 import Prelude
 import Effect (Effect)